Kiameow/GAMES101/pa8/README.md

 1. Explicit Euler method (take the last frame velocity)
 2. Semi-implicit Euler method (take the current frame velocity)

-but after apply both methods, I find that the Explicit Euler method is unstable (the masses' velocity suddenly increase after a state of closing to stillness, and become faster and faster) while the Semi-implicit Euler method could make the simulation a stable system.
+but after applying both methods, I find that the Explicit Euler method is unstable (the masses' velocity suddenly increase after a state of closing to stillness, and become faster and faster) while the Semi-implicit Euler method could make the simulation a stable system.

 | Explicit Euler | Semi-implicit Euler |
 | --- | --- |